oduameh/Hyper-docs/Quick start guide.md

 :::

-Follow the steps in your desired platform as stated below:
+Follow the steps on your chosen platform:

+* **TypeScript SDK demo**
-1. Open [http://localhost:3000/debug](http://localhost:3000/debug) in your browser,
+  1. Open [http://localhost:3000/debug](http://localhost:3000/debug) in your browser.
-2. paste the mediator peer DID (obtained from the `from` attribute after fetching from the mediator's invitation endpoint),
+  2. Paste the mediator peer DID obtained from the `from` attribute after fetching the mediator's invitation endpoint.
-3. click **Edge Agent** tab in the bottom left,
+  3. Click the **Edge Agent** tab in the bottom left.
-4. click **Connect** button,
-5. click **Start** button.
+  4. Click **Connect**.
+  5. Click **Start**.
+* **Swift demo app**
-1. In the app, go to Wallet Demo, and on the Mediator tab, insert the mediator DID.
+  1. In the app, go to Wallet Demo and, on the Mediator tab, insert the mediator DID.
+* **KMM demo app**
-1. Go back to the Sample app.
-In the main screen, you can provide the mediator DID of your choice or use what is there already.
-Proceed and click **Start** after.
+  1. Return to the Sample app.
+On the main screen, provide the mediator DID of your choice or use the default value.
+Proceed and click **Start**.
   2. If you are running the SampleApp, click the **Start Agent** button.

-The below code examples show how to establish mediation when building your own application.
+The following code examples show how to establish mediation when you build your own application.

-Code examples 3\.
-The following code examples represent establishing mediation and instantiating the Cloud agent.
+These examples demonstrate how to establish mediation and instantiate the Cloud agent.

 ```ts
   const mediatorDID = SDK.Domain.DID.fromString(